-For families that spend a large portion of their income on energy bills, it is important to offer products that offer savings.
+For families that spend a large portion of their income on energy bills, reducing your electric bill is essential..

-Co-op Power is partnering with Community Action to offer net metering credits to low income households through our Subscription Community Solar program and will waive the first $25 charge for the Buying Group membership.
+Co-op Power is partnering with Community Action to offer net metering credits to low income households through our Subscription Community Solar program that will reduce your energy bill by 15%.
+Co-op Power will waive the first $25 charge for the annual Buying Group membership.

 When the utility receives electricity from our array onto the grid, they change those kilowatt hours into net metering credits and distribute them to participating electricity accounts.